Planning your estate is an important matter.

 Before delving deeper into this topic with your legal advisor, it is important to understand the basic fundamentals.

-The main issue to understand is that your will only looks at your estate assets which will be managed through your will, and not your non estate assets which are outside of your will.
+Note: The main issue to understand is that you will only look at your estate assets which will be managed through your will, and not your non-estate assets which are outside of your will.

 It is also important to understand that the typical will leaves assets to specific people e.g. spouse and children.